carpentries-incubator/reproducible-publications-quarto/_episodes/09-biblio-crossref.md

 {: .checklist}

 > ## Tip:
->> Depending on the bibliography style in use, BibTeX converts all characters in the title to lowercase, with the exception of the first character.
-If you want to override this, wrap the character(s) you want to show in upper case, in curly braces.
+>> Depending on the bibliography style, BibTeX converts all characters in the title to lowercase, except for the first character.
+If you want to override this, wrap the character(s) you wish to show in upper case, in curly braces.
 >> ```
 >> title = "Pascal, {C}, {Java}: were they all conceived in {ETH}?"
 >> ```